Iconoclastdao/JSONFlow-lang/README.md

 - 🔍 Analyzed statically
 - 🧬 Rewritten, composed, and merged
 - 🤖 Verified by AI models
+- 🎨 Created by children and used by machines

 **Structure is power.
 Let’s rewrite the future of code.**